GoPets

-Basics

 Pets

 Players on GoPets had the ability to create a pet.
 After selecting which animal they desire, they had the opportunity to customize their new GoPet by selecting from a list of pre-set colors and patterns.
 Once the initial creation process was complete, the GoPet was brought into existence to reside on the player's desktop.

 If players desired further customization, they could dress their pet up with unique clothing items, and equip different transportation vehicles such as cars or planes.
 Many equipable items hold trainable animations that GoPets could be taught to use when their stats were at a certain level.

 GoPets were social, and enjoyed interacting with other GoPets.
 These interactions included conversations, games, and professions of love and friendship which may result in a communal dance.
 GoPets loved to travel around desktops of players all around the world in search of other places where there were treated politely and affectionately.

-GoPets never died or became sick, despite the lack of care or how low their status might have become.
-However, GoPets would respond negatively to ill care and leave their owners' desktop frequently.
-For example, when very tired, GoPets would fall asleep often.
+In-game, GoPets never died or became sick, despite the lack of care or how low their status might have become.
+They would respond negatively to ill care and leave their owners' desktop frequently or, when very tired, fall asleep.